Cyber-Chic/nasa/COIN_LEDGER.md

     *   These physical artifacts are slated to cross the Kármán Line into zero-gravity space on designated **[commercial rocket flights](https://www.clubforfuture.org/postcards)** before returning to Earth.
 *   **2. Digital Coin Uplink (Scheduled Satellite Window):**
     *   A high-resolution rendering of our signature coin back is mapped for transmission to **[SAT GUS](https://spaceselfie.com)**, an active 12U CubeSat satellite operating in low Earth orbit.
+    *   At random intervals, snapshot captures of our 3D Galaxy Visualizations may also be selected for uplink—beaming our digital poetry maps directly into space alongside our flagship physical treasures.
-    *   Upon successful uplink transmission, the digital file populates onto an onboard payload screen and is captured via satellite camera against the actual curvature of the planet.
+    *   Upon successful uplink transmission, the digital files populate onto an onboard payload screen and are captured via satellite camera against the actual curvature of the planet.

 📡 **LOG:** Visual captures of our verified space-bound artwork populate **[here on Artgram](https://www.artgram.co/themooresignal)** as incoming transmissions clear the queue.
 </br>